 - The 2018 release comes with a more intuitive interface, allowing developers to use ColdFusion easily.
 Several other enhancements have been made to ensure a seamless development experience.

-- From its inception as Allaire Cold Fusion 1.0 in 1995 till the upcoming Adobe ColdFusion 2020, this language has come a long way and is capable of much more than just web development.
+- From its inception as Allaire Cold Fusion 1.0 in 1995 till the Adobe ColdFusion 2021 / 2020, this language has come a long way and is capable of much more than just web development.

 - With every new release it had continuous improvements with clear and well planned roadmaps.
 Here is more info on ColdFusion Versions and Roadmap for the coming years.

 It’s been over two decades since ColdFusion made its way to the developer community.
 With thousands of programming languages, ColdFusion is still alive and thriving.
 So, what makes it special?
 Why do developers still prefer ColdFusion for web and app development?
 The answers to these questions lie in the language’s syntax.

 Unlike other programming languages, ColdFusion is tag-based.
 It’s easy to use and can be the backbone of numerous development modules and functionalities.
 As such, it’s the preferred choice for any experienced developer.
 Moreover, in today’s digital world, ColdFusion wins the race with a key benefit.
 Security!